 In addition to blood clotting problems, HELLP can cause kidney damage or failure, liver hemorrhage or failure, and fluid buildup in the lungs.
 If occurring before birth, HELLP can also cause placental abruption.
 HELLP is treated with blood pressure and anti-seizure medication and usually requires giving birth as soon as possible, even prematurely.

 Eclampsia is a serious complication of preeclampsia, characterized by seizures during or shortly after pregnancy.
 Eclampsia is a rare condition, but it is also treatable with proper medical intervention.
 If left untreated, eclamptic seizures cause brain damage or the death of the either the mother, baby, or both.

 Preeclampsia, by original definition, was the disorder preceding eclampsia.
 However, eclamptic seizures are only one of many potential complications.

-How is eclampsia treated?
+How is Eclampsia Diagnosed?

 Carnegie Imaging for Women blogs are intended for educational purposes only and do not replace certified professional care.
 Medical conditions vary and change frequently.
 Please ask your doctor any questions you may have regarding your condition to receive a proper diagnosis or risk analysis.
 Thank you!